RetroAchievements/docs/docs/developer-docs/devquests.md

 **Repeatable**: No

 - Must be a full set (to the extent of the games capabilities, See Watara vs PSP)
-- Smaller consoles may be ruled inelligible
+- Smaller consoles may be ruled ineligible

 #### Current Launch Party Promotion Windows:
 - Neo Geo CD: 2023-11-15 through 2024-05-15